Using Bit Flags and EnumSets in Java

 format("Joe", ALL_OPTS); // ~*~ EOJ. ~*~

 Above are a few examples of the method being used in multiple ways.
-The third example shows the ability of composing values from multiple flags (binary representation 1100).
+The third example shows the ability to compose values from multiple flags (binary representation 1100).

-Traditional use of bit flags has been around for many years and are a very performant storage mechanism (especially in graphic rendering).
-However, it can be very easy for the resulting code to be hard to understand.
-Another glaring issue is that they are not type safe, nullifying the benefits of having a type system put in place.
-EnumSets however have the efficiency of bit flags, but without the loss of safety the the type system provides.
-I should point out that there is another Set implementation called BitSet which provides similar functionality.
-It is recommended that if you desire a flagging system such as the use-case described an EnumSet will provide you with the best results.
+Traditional use of bit flags has been around for many years and has been a very performant storage mechanism (especially in graphics rendering).
+However, the resulting code can be hard to understand.
+Another glaring issue is that they are not type-safe, thereby nullifying the benefits provided by a type system.
+EnumSets, however, have the efficiency of bit flags, but without the loss of safety that the type system provides.
+It is worth noting that there is another Set implementation called BitSet which provides similar functionality.
+It is recommended that if you desire a flagging system such as the use-case described, an EnumSet will provide the best results.

 public enum Flag {